Crux, space constraints and subdivisions: Introduction

 Theorem~\ref{main_thm} asymptotically confirms a conjecture of Liu and Montgomery~\cite{Liu2017}.
 The bound above is optimal up to the multiplicative $(\log\log t)^6$ factor: the $d$-blowup of a $d$-vertex $O(1)$-regular expander satisfies $c(G)=\Theta(d^2)$ and the largest clique subdivision has order $d/\sqrt{\log d}$ (see \cite{Liu2017} for more details).

 Our approach utilises the recently-developed sublinear expander theory.
-The notion of sublinear expander was first introduced by Koml\'os and Szemeredi \cite{Komlos1994, Komlos1996} in the 90s.
-There has been a series of advancements of the theory of sublinear expanders, resulting in a wide range of applications: for cycle embeddings, see~\cite{Fernandez2022,Haslegrave2021} and most notably~\cite{Liu2020} for the resolution of Erd\Ho s and Hajnal's odd cycle problem from 1966; for graph Ramsey goodness, see~\cite{Haslegrave2021b}; for enumeration problem, see~\cite{Kim2017}; for minors, subdivisions and immersions, see~\cite{Haslegrave2021a,Liu2017,Liu2020a}; and for other sparse substructures, see~\cite{Fernandez2022a}.
+The notion of sublinear expander was first introduced by Koml\'os and Szemer\'{e}di \cite{Komlos1994, Komlos1996} in the 90s.
+There has been a series of advancements in the theory of sublinear expanders, resulting in a wide range of applications: for cycle embeddings, see~\cite{Fernandez2022,Haslegrave2021} and most notably~\cite{Liu2020} for the resolution of Erd\Ho s and Hajnal's odd cycle problem from 1966; for graph Ramsey goodness, see~\cite{Haslegrave2021b}; for an enumeration problem, see~\cite{Kim2017}; for minors, subdivisions and immersions, see~\cite{Haslegrave2021a,Liu2017,Liu2020a}; and for other sparse substructures, see~\cite{Fernandez2022a}.

 Our proof makes use of the structures introduced in Liu and Montgomery's work~\cite{Liu2017} on Mader's conjecture on subdivisions and in Kim, Liu, Sharifzadeh and Staden's work~\cite{Kim2017} on Koml\'os's conjecture on Hamiltonian subsets, and expansion properties of sublinear expanders developed in Liu and Montgomery's work on Erd\Ho s-Hajnal's odd cycle problem~\cite{Liu2020}.
 We further employ an idea of iterative use of expanders from Haslegrave, Kim and Liu's study~\cite{Haslegrave2021a} on sparse minor embeddings to bootstrap an initial weaker bound to a near-optimal one by considering three nested layers of expanders with different expansion properties.